top of page

 Practical Details

-Following the audit, resources and guidance are provided to help contextualise the findings.
-These materials are educational in nature and intended to support informed decision-making.
+Following the assessment, resources and interpretive guidance are provided to help contextualise the observations.

 BFA